Tuberculosis (intracranial manifestations)

 In endemic regions, tuberculomas account for as many as 50% of all intracranial masses 8.

-Clinical presentation depends on the particular manifestation, although in all cases symptoms and signs are nonspecific and include fever, seizures, meningism and focal neurological deficits (e.g. altered sensorium, hemiparesis).
+Clinical presentation depends on the particular manifestation, although in all cases symptoms and signs are non-specific and include fever, seizures, meningism and focal neurological deficits (e.g. altered sensorium, hemiparesis).

-Haematogenous spread from the lungs or gastrointestinal tract is most common, leading to small subpial or subependymal infective foci.
+Hematogenous spread from the lungs or gastrointestinal tract is most common, leading to small subpial or subependymal infective foci.
 These are termed Rich foci and form a reservoir from which intracranial manifestations may arise 5,7,8.
 This can occur either during the primary infection (uncommon, and more frequently seen in children) or be reactivated later and cause a post-primary infection.

-There is a wide radiological and pathological spectrum of the CNS disease.
+There is a wide radiological and pathological spectrum of CNS disease.
 Tuberculous meningitis and intracranial tuberculous granuloma (tuberculoma) are the most common manifestations and these are discussed in detail in separate articles.
 Below is a brief discussion of the main imaging features of each presentation.

 Tuberculous meningitis may manifest in two forms:

 TB leptomeningitis is common and presents with thick tuberculous exudate within the subarachnoid space, particularly pronounced at the base of the brain (especially in the interpeduncular fossa, anterior to the pons and around the cerebellum) and may also extend into the Sylvian fissures.
 In contrast to bacterial meningitis, extension over the surfaces of the cerebral hemispheres is relatively uncommon 8.
 Eventually, mass-like regions of caseous necrosis can form within this exudate, representing extra-axial tuberculomas.